-- Performance data (baseline assessment, tests, end of key stage statutory assessments, and other records and assessments) will be analysed by the SLT (Senior Leadership Team) in order to set targets in English, Mathematics and Science and to see which aspects of subjects need improvement. - Individual pupil performance as well as that of groups of pupils (eg. Pupil Premium, girls, boys, ethnic minorities children, children with special Educational Needs, gifted and talented children and those on FSM) will be monitored and measures put in to place to speedily close any attainment/achievement gaps. - The school will use data in the annual Inspection Data Summary Report Report (IDSR) and Analyse School Performance (ASP) to compare the school's performance against that of other schools nationally.
-The school's present performance will also be reviewed against past performance. - EYFS: In the Early Years, Learning Journals are used to collect evidence and track progress using developmental month bands.
-All children will be assessed within 6 weeks' of their arrival in school.
+- In the Early Years, Learning Journals are used to collect evidence and track progress using developmental month bands. - Pupils will take the statutory phonics screening check at the end of year 1, typically aged 6.
+Pupils who do not meet the expected standard take the check again at the end of year 2, typically aged 7.
+The phonics screening check contains 40 words divided into two sections of 20 words.
+Both sections contain a mixture of real words and pseudo-words.
+Results of the Phonics Screening Check will be shared with parents and carers in pupils' end of year reports. - End of KS1 assessments (Year 2 SATs) became non-statutory from the 2023/24 academic year onwards.
+Optional assessments will still be carried out in our school, but these statistics will not be published by the government from 2023/24. - Performance data (baseline assessment, tests, end of key stage statutory assessments, and other records and assessments) will be analysed by the teachers, senior leaders and governors in order to set targets in English, Mathematics and Science and to see which aspects of subjects need improvement. - Individual pupil performance as well as that of groups of pupils (eg. Pupil Premium, girls, boys, ethnic minorities children, children with special Educational Needs, gifted and talented children and those on FSM) will be monitored and measures put in to place to speedily close any attainment/achievement gaps. - The school will use data in the annual Inspection Data Summary Report Report (IDSR) and Analyse School Performance (ASP) to compare the school's performance against that of other schools nationally.
+The school's present performance will also be reviewed against past performance.